hackers-painters/samurai-native/README.md

 ## Licensing

-Samurai is licensed under the MIT License.
+SamuraiNative is licensed under the MIT License.

 ## Contributors